Hauran: Surveys

 The earliest surveys of the Hauran's archaeological sites were taken in the 19th century by the French archaeologist Melchior de Vogüé between 1865 and 1877, S. Merrill in 1881 and Gottlieb Schumacher in 1886 and 1888.
 The most thorough and abundant documentation was recorded in surveys carried out by Butler and his team from Princeton University in 1903 and 1909 and then published periodically between 1909 and 1929.
-In 1913, Butler also surveyed Umm al-Jimal, which contained numerous ruins, some as high as three storeys high.
+In 1913, Butler also surveyed Umm al-Jimal, which contained numerous ruins, some as high as three stories.
 The period in which these surveys were carried out coincided with the Hauran's mass resettlement.
 This resulted in the partial damage of some sites due to their occupation as homes or as a source of masonry for new buildings, a process which continuously increased in later years.